la2050/challenge/_2021/learn/pediatric-therapy-network.md

   ESDM clients demonstrated improvements in intellectual ability and behavior upon completion of the program.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '1083' Describe how Los Angeles County will be different if your work is successful.: >- Through the expansion of our hybrid early intervention program model, PTN is increasing our ability to mitigate developmental setbacks as a result of the
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '1083' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '7050' Describe how Los Angeles County will be different if your work is successful.: >- Through the expansion of our hybrid early intervention program model, PTN is increasing our ability to mitigate developmental setbacks as a result of the